malreddysid/face-reconstruction-in-the-wild/README.md

 # moving-face-3d-reconstruction
-Implementation of the paper - Total Moving Face Reconstruction
+Implementation of the paper - Face Reconstruction in the Wild

 ## Setup